-Michael Futterman, Head of Knowledge Labs® Professional Development, shares how self-awareness can help put financial professionals on the right track to grow their business.
+Our Practice Management Team shares how self-awareness can help put financial professionals on the right track to grow their business.

 Many of these skills helped my client, a former professional athlete, become a successful financial professional.
-Branch management recognized his growth and recommended he take on a partner and two or three junior financial professionals to further grow his business.
+Branch management recognized his success and recommended he take on a partner and two or three junior financial professionals to further grow his business.

-As I listened to my client explain the problems at his office I realized a tool called the Johari Window would have come in handy before the new staff members joined his team.
+As I listened to my client explain the problems at his office, I realized a tool called the Johari Window would have come in handy before the new staff members joined his team.
 Created by psychologists Joseph Luft and Harrington Ingham, the Johari Window is composed of four quadrants:

 The open quadrant: Things you know about yourself and peers know about you.
 The open quadrant contains obvious or explicit information.
 Although it’s helpful, this material can obscure or influence the information in other quadrants.
-For example, one might see my client, a successful financial professional, and assume he will be adept at training junior financial professionals.
+For example, one might see my client, a successful financial professional, and assume he would be adept at training junior financial professionals.

-The hidden quadrant: Things you know about yourself other people don’t know.
+The hidden quadrant: Things you know about yourself that other people don’t know.
 Based on his background, branch management felt my client would be comfortable engaging in the journey that growing a new team often requires.
 I asked a couple of questions and learned something my client knew, but his peers didn’t.

 “Yes.
 I had to get my son a math tutor because I get angry if he doesn’t pick things up fast enough,” my client said.